Science in the Qur’an?

 Could it be because the author of the Qur’an couldn’t see them?

 No!...
 That can’t be true!
 Right?
 Because if the author of the Qur’an couldn’t see the all-important bacteria of our planet, then he couldn’t have been Allah.
-He must have been Muhammad; Muhammad, the illiterate nomad, who didn’t have microscopes, and thus couldn’t ever know about what he couldn’t see!
+He must have been Muhammad; Muhammad, the illiterate nomad, who couldn’t imagine microscopes even in his wildest dreams, and thus couldn’t ever know about what he couldn’t see!

 Why doesn’t the Qur’an mention the DNA, this molecule that turns out to be all-important in biology, and essentially determines how life is on our planet?
 Don’t give me again the dumb old argument about those extra-sensitive Bedouins, because you’ll force me to come up with a verse that would sound innocent to them, and yet reveal the DNA structure to us.
 I’ve done similar things numerous times in this text so far, so you wouldn’t risk insisting that I can’t do it again, would you?
 And I’m not even anywhere near as wise as Allah.
 Surely Allah could do it a zillion times better than me.
 So, tell me please, how can the Qur’an tell us anything interesting about biology when it omits referring even indirectly to the most important biological concept, the molecule that defines life, the DNA?